wmarshall484/DSI_LECTURES_2/nlp/asim_jalis/nlp-lecture.md

 CountVectorizer?
 </summary>

-1. High frequency words weight more. <br>
-2. Longer documents weigh more than short documents.<br>
+1. Longer documents weigh more than short documents.<br>
-3. Does not consider uniqueness of words.
+2. Does not consider uniqueness of words.
 Unique words should weigh more.<br>
+3. We are losing a lot of structure.
+This is like a giant word grinder.<br>
+4. We will address the first two issues.
+The third issue is part of the bargain we struck with the bag-of-words approach.<br>
+5. Note: bag-of-words is not the only way to featurize text.
+It is simple, and surprisingly powerful.<br>
 </details>

 ## L2 Normalization